unicef/publicgoods-toolkit/policy.md

 It is okay for an organization to have a trademark on the name or logo of a DPG (or of some aspect of a DPG).
 In some cases it may even be
-desirable: while a DPG can be "forked" -- that is, anyone can make a divergent version with their own changes, perhaps even with changes that the original authors disagree with -- it may be beneficial to the public to force the fork to distinguish itself clearly from the original, that is, to avoid being an impostor.
+desirable: while a DPG can be "forked" -- that is, anyone can make a divergent version with their own changes (like a fork in the road), perhaps even with changes that the original authors disagree with, there may be some considerations to this.
+It may be beneficial to the public to force the divergent version to distinguish itself clearly from the original, that is, to avoid being an impostor.

 Of course, it would be bad for trademarks associated with a DPG to be